TanyatornSrc/TanyatornSrc/README.md

 <div>
     <h1 align="left">SAWATDEE ! 👋</h1>
         I am a dedicated and passionate Computer Engineering student in my fourth year at Sripatum University,
-        <br>My strong interest lies in website and application technology,
-        <br>with a particular focus on Front-end Development and UX/UI Design.
+        <br>My strong interest lies in website and application technology, with a particular focus on Front-end Development and UX/UI Design.
 I am always eager about learning new technologies.
         <br><br>Thanks for dropping by, hope you find some of my work interesting.
 </div>